Mission Statement & History

 Chair of the Association of German Chemists

 The first job placement service for chemists was set up under the umbrella of the VDCh in 1900.
-Today, the GDCh's career service supports job seekers.
-At the same time, the first Divisions - sub-organizations that still shape the character of the GDCh today - were created in the VDCh.
-The 50th anniversary of the DChG on April 18, 1918 coincided with the 100th birthday of the founding president, August Wilhelm von Hofmann.
-The first years of the 20th century also saw the establishment of internationally recognized scientific awards, such as the Liebig commemorative coin or the Emil Fischer Medal, which are still awarded today.
-In 1921, DChG, VDCh and the predecessor organization of today's VCI jointly founded Verlag Chemie (VCH), now Wiley-VCH GmbH.
+Today the GDCh Careers Service supports job seekers.
+At the same time, the first Divisions were founded within the VDCh - sub-organizations that still significantly shape the character of the GDCh today.
+The 50th anniversary of the DChG on April 18, 1918 coincided with the 100th birthday of the founding president August Wilhelm von Hofmann.
+The early years of the 20th century also saw the establishment of internationally recognized scientific awards such as the Liebig commemorative coin and the Emil Fischer Medal, which are still awarded today.
+In 1921 the DChG, VDCh and the predecessor organization of today's VCI jointly founded Verlag Chemie (VCH), today Wiley-VCH GmbH.

-The era of National Socialism also left its mark on the GDCh's predecessor organizations.
-This was reflected in the so-called "Führer principle", the dismissal of Jewish employees and the integration into the NS-Bund Deutscher Technik.
+The Nazi era also left its mark on the GDCh's predecessor organizations.
+This is reflected, among other things, in the so-called "Führer Principle," the dismissal of Jewish employees, and the integration into the Nazi League of German Engineers.

 The history of the GDCh's predecessor societies was later extensively researched by the GDCh.
-In 2015, the study " Chemists in the Third Reich " was published, written by the science historian Helmut Maier on behalf of the GDCh.
+In 2015, the study " Chemists in the Third Reich " was published, commissioned by the GDCh and written by science historian Helmut Maier.

 New beginning in 1949: The founding of the German Chemical Society (GDCh)

-After the war, neither the DChG nor the VDCh were continued.
-Instead, both organizations were transferred to the German Chemical Society, which was founded in the British zone in 1946 and then in all of West Germany in 1949.
-The first Chair and president of the GDCh was the later Nobel Prize winner Karl Ziegler.
-By the 1950s, the number of members had already exceeded the 5,000 mark.
+After the war, neither the German Chemical Society (DChG) nor the German Chemical Society (VDCh) continued.
+Instead, both organizations were merged into the German Chemical Society ( GDCh), founded initially in the British zone in 1946 and then throughout West Germany in 1949.
+The first Chair and president of the GDCh was the future Nobel laureate Karl Ziegler.
+By the 1950s, membership had already exceeded 5,000.

 In 1953, the Chemical Society in the GDR (CG) was founded in the German Democratic Republic